pandammonium/plugin-readme-parser/readme.txt

 For example:

-`echo readme_parser( array( 'exclude' => 'meta,upgrade notice,screenshots,support,changelog,links,installation,licence', 'ignore' => 'For help with this plugin,,for more information and advanced options ' ), 'YouTube Embed' );`
+`echo readme_parser( array( 'exclude' => 'meta,upgrade notice,support,changelog,links,installation,licence', 'ignore' => 'For help with this plugin,,for more information and advanced options ' ), 'YouTube Embed' );`

 This may be of particular use to plugin developers because it allows the readme for their plugins to be displayed within their administration screens.